dr-kd/orac_demo_patch/README.md

 # What is this?

-This is an attempt to provide some instructional documentation on writing patches for orac, the Pure Data based modular synth rack. [[ link to orac here ]]
+This is an attempt to provide some instructional documentation on writing patches for orac, the Pure Data based modular synth rack.
+See [Patchstorage](https://patchstorage.com/platform/orac/) for a bunch of patches and links to orac's github repo.

 I've got an organelle so this is based on using the organelle iteslf as the development environment.